 Love the earthy tones of both the Shimeji mushrooms and fried enoki mushrooms combined with buckwheat noodles.
 To balance the soba noodle salad, I’ve added some freshness with the cucumber and seaweed.

 I have decided to use pre-prepared Japanese seaweed at my local Asian grocery store which makes it a quick tasty addition.
 If you can’t find something similar, you can omit and add edamame beans to add more crunch.
 And you can’t go past a tangy yuzu dressing just to tie it all together.

-How to Make Shimeji Mushrooms, Seaweed and Soba Noodle Salad
+How to Make Vegan Soba Noodle Salad with Yuzu Dressing

 How to Make the Soba Noodles

-Place dried soba noodles in a large pot of boiling water.
+Place dried soba noodles in a large saucepan of boiling water.
 Stirring occasionally so the noodles don’t stick.
 Cook until al dente, it should not take more than 2-3 minutes.
 Drain noodles.